間眅埶AV

 The student, in consultation with their supervisory committee, formulates and submits, for approval, a written thesis proposal consisting of a research plan and preliminary results.
 The student gives a seminar and defends the originality and feasibility of the proposed thesis to the supervisory committee.
 The thesis proposal is normally presented and defended within three semesters of the depth examination.

-THESIS DEFENSE
+THESIS DEFENCE

 Regulations specifying the examining committee composition and procedures for final public thesis defence are in sections 1.9 and 1.10 of the .
-PhD students give a seminar; typically this will be about their thesis research and is presented in the interval between distribution of the thesis to the committee and the defense.
+PhD students give a seminar; typically this will be about their thesis research and is presented in the interval between distribution of the thesis to the committee and the defence.

 Defence procedures can be found here.